 Our consumer benefits ladder is an effective tool for translating product features into functional benefits and emotional benefits.
 It forces you to stop talking about yourself, and start listening to your consumer.
-Instead of saying what you do, say what consumers get or how consumers will feel.
+Instead of saying what you do, you should say what consumers will get or how consumers will feel.
 This seems to be the simplest lesson great marketers do, and the rest of marketers miss out on.

 I always ask Marketers: “Do you represent your brand to your consumer or do you represent your consumer to the brand?”
 It is an important question as to your mindset for how you do your job.
 My challenge to you is to start thinking about your consumer and be their representative of your brand.
 I would expect the work gets better.
 You will see clearer paths to growth and start to create a brand that consumers love rather than just likes it.

-Focus on connecting with consumers
+Our consumer benefits ladder helps focus on connecting with consumers

 Avoid Ph-at Words!